thanhvodev/qrtosheet/README.md

 - Sign in with google and check the provide Editing Sheet permission box( You may need to press 'Advanced option' because this App isn't endorsed by Google).
 - Make sure your accounts have pemissions to write to Spreadsheet.
 - Scan to write.
-- It separates results by days.
-If this is the first you use this App in that day, it automatically create a page with name is that day.
-- If the write is failed by any reasons, it will send you a notification.

 Screenshots
 -----------